decoder181/HTMLOS/README.md

-To use, put all files into a folder called "HTMLOS files", then open "HTMLOS.html" to use!
+Open "HTMLOS.html" to use!
+This is beta 0.6.1